StorageB/night-light-scheduler/README.md

 ## Backup and Restore

-Use the import/export buttons in the preferences window to load or save the Night Light schedule saved as an editable `schedule.ini` file in your home directory.
+Use the import/export buttons in the extension preferences to load/save the schedule as an editable `schedule.ini` file in your home directory.

-Manually editing the `schedule.ini` file:
-- This file must be named schedule.ini and be located in the user's home directory to import
-- Times must use 24 hour format and be in ascending order beginning with 0:00
-- Temperature (Kelvin) must be between 1500 and 6500

 Example `schedule.ini` entry:
 ```